Mauritius

-Arab sailors were the first to discover the uninhabited island, around 975, and they called it Dina Arobi.
-In 1507, Portuguese sailors visited the uninhabited island.
-The island appears with the Portuguese names Cirne or Do-Cerne on early Portuguese maps.
-The Dutch took possession in 1598, establishing a succession of short-lived settlements over a period of about 120 years, before abandoning their efforts in 1710.
-France took control in 1715, renaming it Isle de France.
-In 1810, the United Kingdom seized the island, and four years later, in the Treaty of Paris, France ceded Mauritius and its dependencies to the United Kingdom.
-The British colony of Mauritius included Rodrigues, Agaléga, St. Brandon, the Chagos Archipelago, and, until 1906, the Seychelles.
-Mauritius and France dispute sovereignty over the island of Tromelin as the Treaty of Paris failed to mention it specifically.
-Mauritius remained a primarily plantation-based colony of the United Kingdom until independence in 1968.
+The 1502 Portuguese Cantino planisphere has led some historians to speculate that Arab sailors were the first to discover the uninhabited island around 975, naming it Dina Arobi.
+Called Ilha do Cirne or Ilha do Cerne on early Portuguese maps, the island was visited by Portuguese sailors in 1507.
+A Dutch fleet, under the command of Admiral Van Warwyck, landed at what is now the Grand Port District and took possession of the island in 1598, renaming it after Maurice, Prince of Orange.
+Short-lived Dutch attempts at permanent settlement took place over a century aimed at exploiting the local ebony forests, establishing sugar and arrack production using cane plant cuttings from Java together with over three hundred Malagasy slaves, all in vain.
+When French colonisation began in 1715, the island was renamed "Isle de France".
+In 1810, the United Kingdom seized the island and under the Treaty of Paris, France ceded Mauritius and its dependencies to the United Kingdom.
+The British colony of Mauritius now included Rodrigues, Agaléga, St. Brandon, the Chagos Archipelago, and, until 1906, the Seychelles.
+Mauritius and France dispute sovereignty over the island of Tromelin, the treaty failing to mention it specifically.
+Mauritius became the British Empire's main sugar-producing colony and remained a primarily sugar-dominated plantation-based colony until independence, in 1968.
+In 1992, the country abolished the monarchy, replacing it with the president.

-In 1965, the UK split off the Chagos Archipelago from Mauritian territory to the British Indian Ocean Territory (BIOT).
-The local population was forcibly expelled between 1968 and 1973 and the largest island, Diego Garcia, was leased to the United States.
-The sovereignty of the Chagos is disputed between Mauritius and the UK.
-In 2019, the International Court of Justice issued an advisory opinion ordering the UK to return the Chagos Islands to Mauritius, and in 2021, the International Tribunal for the Law of the Sea ruled in support of this, saying that the UK has "no sovereignty over the Chagos Islands".
+In 1965, three years before the independence of Mauritius, the United Kingdom split the Chagos Archipelago away from Mauritius, and the islands of Aldabra, Farquhar, and Desroches from the Seychelles, to form the British Indian Ocean Territory (BIOT).
+The local population was forcibly expelled and the largest island, Diego Garcia, was leased to the United States restricting access to the archipelago.
+Ruling on the sovereignty dispute, the International Court of Justice has ordered the return of the Chagos Islands to Mauritius leading to a 2025 bilateral agreement on the recognition of its sovereignty on the islands, signed in May 2025.